Jennifer Adibi, ScD, MPH

 Assistant Professor, Biological Sciences, Duquesne University

 Dr. Kim’s research aims to understand how microbial interaction manifests phenotypes of ecological and clinical significance.
 His group approaches this question through experimental evolution systems to study the mechanisms of multicellular interactions and reduced microbiota systems to study multispecies interactions.

 Georgios Kitsios, MD, PhD

-Fellow, Pulmonary, Allergy and Critical Care Medicine
+Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care Medicine

 I am a Pulmonary and Critical Care Fellow interested in the role of the microbiome in critical illness syndromes, such as sepsis and acute lung injury.
 I am currently investigating the evolution of dysbiosis in a prospective cohort of mechanically ventilated patients and I am also examining the potential clinical utility of next-generation microbial sequencing techniques as novel diagnostic modalities for pneumonia in critically-ill patients.